Reiss Greenidge

-He spent time at Arsenal and West Bromwich Albion and had unsuccessful loan spells at Port Vale and Ipswich Town, before joining Ebbsfleet United in January 2016.
-From there he was loaned out to Hemel Hempstead Town.
-He travelled to Norway in July 2017 to sign for Sogndal and played first and second tier football for the club, before joining third tier side Arendal in January 2019.
+Greenidge spent time at Arsenal and West Bromwich Albion and had unsuccessful loan spells at Port Vale and Ipswich Town, before joining Ebbsfleet United in January 2016.
+From there, he was loaned to Hemel Hempstead Town.
+He travelled to Norway in July 2017 to sign for Sogndal.
+He played first and second-tier football for the club before joining third-tier side Arendal in January 2019.
 He returned to England to sign for Bolton Wanderers in August 2020, who went on to win promotion out of League Two at the end of the 2020–21 season.
 He was loaned out to Barnet for the 2021–22 season.
-In October 2022, he signed for Maidstone United.
+In October 2022, he signed for Maidstone United, where he won the Kent Senior Cup in 2024.
+He moved on to Slough Town in June 2025.

 Career

 Early career

 Greenidge spent time at Arsenal's Academy, before joining West Bromwich Albion in 2013.
 In a later interview he said "I learned how to play football at West Brom".
 He joined Port Vale on loan in September 2014, with the loan expiring on 31 December 2014.
 He also spent time on loan at Ipswich Town, though only played for the under-21 team.
 He was never in a first-team matchday squad at West Brom, Port Vale, or Ipswich.

 Following his release from West Brom, Greenidge went on trial with Watford, AFC Wimbledon and Crystal Palace before signing with Ebbsfleet United in January 2016.
 He made his competitive debut for the "Fleet" on 16 February, in a 1–1 draw at Oxford City, coming on as a 81st-minute substitute for Aaron McLean.
 Three days later he joined National League South rivals Hemel Hempstead Town on a one-month loan deal.
 He scored his first senior goal on 4 October 2016, in a 2–1 victory over Sheppey United at Stonebridge Road.
 He asked Ebbsfleet manager Daryl McMahon not to send him out on loan for the 2016–17 season after an impressive pre-season.
-However he rejoined Hemel Hempstead Town on an initial two-month loan deal on 9 November 2016.
+However, he rejoined Hemel Hempstead Town on an initial two-month loan deal on 9 November 2016.
 On 6 February 2017, he returned to Hemel Hempstead for a third loan spell.
 He was released by Ebbfleet on 5 June 2017.